Jhijhiya

-Jhijhiya (also called Jhijhari) is a cultural folk dance of Mithila and Bhojpura regions of India and Nepal.
+Jhijhiya (also called Jhijhari) is a cultural folk dance of Mithila region of India and Nepal.
 It is performed during the Dusshera festival, in the Hindu month of Ashwin (September/October).
 The dance is performed to offer devotion towards goddess Durga—the goddess of victory as well as to protect one's family, children and society from witches and dark magic.

 It is performed for ten consecutive evenings, from the day of Ghatasthapana to Bijaya Dashami, by women and girls, in a group of five to fifteen, by placing earthen pitcher on their head and dancing in a rotation manner.
 Inside the pitcher a fire lamp is place and multiple holes are made on the pitcher.
 It is believed that if a witch is successful in counting the holes on the pitcher, the dancer dies immediately.

 Origin myth

 Since the culture is passed in oral forms from generation to generation, there is no exact authority about the origin of the dance form.
 According to a myth associated to the dance, there once lived a king named Chitrasen.
 His consort, the queen was an expert in dark arts.
 She was also significantly younger than the king.
 The royal couple was however childless.
 The king decided to name his nephew Balruchi as his successor.
 The queen was infatuated with Balruchi.
 She tried to woo him multiple times but failed every time.
 One day, the queen was frustrated and decided to take revenge on Balruchi.
 She used her black magic to pretend she was ill.
 The king ordered the Ayurvedic physician for her treatment.
 The Ayurvedic medicine was not successful against the queen's magic.
 She then told the king that only way she could be fine again was if she bathed in Balruchi's blood.
 The king was hesitant against that treatment but since he loved his wife and wanted to save her life, he ordered the soldiers to kill Balruchi and bring his blood.

 The royal soldiers could not bring themselves to kill Balruchi and decided to free him in the forest.
 Instead they brought the blood of a deer, with which the queen bathed and became fine again.
 In the forest, Balruchi met an old woman.
 Since, Balruchi was hungry and needed a shelter, he asked some food and a place to stay for the night with that woman.
 The woman took pity on him and adopted him instead.
 The old woman was however a powerful witch.
 She and Balruchi stayed together.
 One day, the king and queen were passing through the forest, when one of the king's palanquin carrier died.
 A search for a man was made in the forest for another palanquin carrier and Balruchi was found.
 However, both Balruchi and king did not recognise each other and neither did Balruchi and the queen.